nichoth/mergeparty2/README.md

 ## Relay

-Just sync documents, or relay messages, between different peers.
+Just sync documents (relay the messages) between different peers.

 The `@substrate-system/mergeparty/server/relay` path exports a class `Relay`, that is a Network Adapter.
 It just relays messages between peers.